sbonaretti/pyKNEEr/publication/data_v2/README.md

-Data for second version of the paper.
+Data for second version of the paper on bioRxiv[add link] and sumbitted to PLOS One [add link].

 Changed data:
 - Literature review [TBA]